microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Triple-Slash Directives.md

 For example, including `/// <reference types="node" />` in a declaration file declares that this file uses names declared in `@types/node/index.d.ts`;
 and thus, this package needs to be included in the compilation along with the declaration file.

-Use these directives only when you're authoring a `d.ts` file by hand.

-For declaration files generated during compilation, the compiler will automatically add `/// <reference types="..." />` for you;
-A `/// <reference types="..." />` in a generated declaration file is added _if and only if_ the resulting file uses any declarations from the referenced package.

 For declaring a dependency on an `@types` package in a `.ts` file, use [`types`](/tsconfig#types) on the command line or in your `tsconfig.json` instead.
 See [using `@types`, `typeRoots` and `types` in `tsconfig.json` files](/docs/handbook/tsconfig-json.html#types-typeroots-and-types) for more details.